 Your intranet doesn’t have to start out complex.
-You may want to get started with and intranet quick start or may look to build a custom intranet with SharePoint Online.
+You may want to get started with and quick intranet or may look to build a custom intranet with SharePoint Online.
 Either way, here are five tips for building your company intranet site using Microsoft Office 365 and SharePoint.

 Make a Plan